dayoneteams/playbook/docs/postgresql.md

 CREATE USER backend_app WITH ENCRYPTED PASSWORD 'enter-strong-password-here';

 # Assign user to have all permissions over the database
-GRANT ALL PRIVILEGES ON DATABASE backend_app TO my_db;
+GRANT ALL PRIVILEGES ON DATABASE my_db TO backend_app;
-GRANT USAGE, CREATE ON SCHEMA PUBLIC TO my_db;
 ```